 Ultimately, if there are side effects from our technologies that affect Life and Earth dramatically, there really is no way to avoid the risks with a 100% probability.
 Even cooperative efforts are no sure way of avoiding the danger zones since we can still have accidents or simply misjudge the danger zone under consideration.
 Something can always go wrong.
 One might suggest that our best option is to simply not explore technologies that might create side effects representing major risks to Life and Earth.
 The problem with this approach is that if we do not continue to explore our technologies, we will not find the "good" technologies such as space travel or the ability to avoid the impact of another planetary body (e.g. asteroid) that might destroy the planet.
 It would seem that the only choice humankind has is to accept the risks related to moving forward with our technologies and try to take the route that offers the greatest probability of completing our objective, which is to survive.

 Clearly then, greater cooperation between countries regarding the use and development of new technologies is going to be essential as we move forward into the future.
 Countries will need to approach new technologies with greater consideration than they have in the past, and with global interests as the priority.
-Countries must agree that their objective is to preserve the welfare of Life and the Planet and they must gravitate toward a cooperative approach.
-Jointly they must study the risks related to the side effects of new technologies and cooperate by setting specific global policies (A Global Universal Philosophy) to prevent any country from independently developing or using technologies that can potentially damage Life and the Planet.
-Further, they must combine their knowledge and science to create the best policies that will lead to the highest probability of survival.
+Countries must agree that their objective is to preserve the welfare of life and the planet and they must gravitate toward a cooperative approach.
+Jointly they must study the risks related to the side effects of new technologies then set specific global policies which will prevent any country from independently developing or using technologies that can potentially damage Life and Earth.
+They must combine their knowledge and science to create the best policies that will lead to the highest probability of survival.

 Maybe we have not yet created technologies with side effects that can threaten the planet or life on a grand scale but, given the rate at which we are moving forward with technology, the probability is only increasing that they will come to exist.
 We might as well learn to work cooperatively now before we face such scenarios in the future.